Preclinical Imaging Research Laboratory (PIRL)

 Dr. Fricke is the Medical Physicist for the PIRL.
 He is a Professor in the Departments of Radiology and Oncology and is a member of the Lombardi Comprehensive Cancer Center.
 Dr. Fricke is also the Director of the CAMPEP approved Medical Physics Master Degree program in the Center for Translational Imaging.

 He plays a central role in the facility, with daily and weekly input related to imaging, quality control procedures, safety protocols, and diagnosis of system problems and is involved in testing and quality control monitoring of the equipment as well as developing enhanced capabilities for high resolution preclinical imaging.

 Yichien Lee, PhD, Manager

-Dr. Lee, who has many years of experience in NMR and MR imaging, performs much of the day-to-day operation of the facility.
-He operates and maintains the Bruker Biospec 7/20 magnet and also provides direct support to the users.
+Dr. Lee has over 20 years of experience in NMR and MR imaging and performs much of the day-to-day operation of the facility.
+He operates and maintains the Bruker Biospec 7T magnet and also provides direct support to the users.
 Dr. Lee develops data and image analysis tools typically written in Matlab, and uses existing tools, both commercial and open source.

 Kyle has over 7 years of animal ultrasound experience in both clinical and research settings.
 His background includes exploratory ultrasound techniques for quantitative measurements as well as percutaneous ultrasound guided biopsy procedures.
 He currently provides ultrasound services using the PIRL’s Vevo 660 and the new, updated Visualsonics Vevo 3100 ultrasound systems.
 Services with this system and its software include but are not limited to quantitative analysis of cardiac performance using B and M mode images as well as 3 and 4 dimensional imaging of tissue and organ systems to view in vivo function in real time.